Bispectral Neural Networks: Discussion

 \section{Discussion}

-In this work, we have introduced a novel method for learning transformations from data in a network architecture that simultaneously learns a group-equivariant Fourier transform and its corresponding bispectrum.
-The result is an interpretable model that contains information about the group and its irreducible representations.
-This enables it to generalize to arbitrary unseen datasets that are structured by the same transformation group.
-Critically, \textit{the model generalizes to novel, out-of-distribution classes} and is \textit{strongly robust to adversarial attacks}.
-To our knowledge, the work presented here provides the first demonstration that a bispectrum can be parameterized and learned simply from the symmetries in data alone.
-Our method has key advantages over previous methods for group-invariant representation learning: it is a fully feed-forward model that requires no complicated inference schemes, knowledge of the group, or the computation of the exponential map.
-Futher, the model is efficient, requiring only $n^2$ complex-valued parameters, with $n$ the dimension of the input.
+In this work, we introduced a novel method for learning groups from data in a neural network architecture that simultaneously learns a group-equivariant Fourier transform and its corresponding group-invariant bispectrum.
+The result is an interpretable model that learns the irreducible representations of the group, which allow us to recover an explicit model of the product structure of the group\textemdash i.e. the group itself, in the form of its Cayley table.
+The resulting trained models are both powerful and robust\textemdash capable of generalizing to arbitrary unseen datasets that are structured by the same transformation group, while exhibiting approximate \textit{completeness}.
+To our knowledge, these results provide the first demonstration that a bispectrum or Cayley table can be learned simply from the symmetries in data alone.
+We view the work presented here as a starting point for learning the more complex groups needed to recognize 3D objects in natural imagery.
+In ongoing work, we are extending the model to the non-commutative form of the bispectrum (Appendix \ref{appendix:_non-commutative-bispectrum}), and developing a localized version amenable to stacking hierarchically in deep networks.